swiftlettech/smart-sweeper/README.md

 # SmartSweeper

 ### Note
 SmartSweeper is currently in beta.
 You fund projects at your own risk.
+Bug fixes and new features will be added to the dev branch first.

 ### Description
 Sweeper application for [SmartCash cryptocurrency](http://smartcash.cc) to allow easy retrieval of gift funds.
 Runs only on Windows 7, 8, and 10 at the moment.
 It isn't necessary to input your wallet passphrase to use SmartSweeper.